stellarlive/artisanal-model/README.md

 # artisanal-model
+This has been forked from [goldstar/artisanal-model](https://github.com/goldstar/artisanal-model).

 Artisanal::Model is a light-weight attribute modeling DSL that wraps [dry-initializer](https://dry-rb.org/gems/dry-initializer/), providing extra configuration and a slightly cleaner DSL.

+The fork intends to patch some keyword argument caveats that were necessary for Stellar to upgrade to Ruby 3.0.6.
+The original functionality is meant to be kept intact.

 ## Installation